Bundie logoBundie

 • Not custodial (Bundie cannot access your funds)

-• 400 USDC → Morpho on Base (10% APY)
+• 400 USDC → Morpho on Arbitrum (10% APY) — same chain, no bridge

-• 300 USDC → Yearn on Optimism (9% APY)
+• 300 USDC → Yearn on Optimism (9% APY) — bridged via LayerZero

-Vault vs Wallet
+Account vs Wallet

-Your WalletYour Vault
+Your WalletYour Account

 Signs transactionsExecutes strategies